BadImplant: Injection-based Multi-Targeted Graph Backdoor Attack: Background

 \subsection{Backdoor Attack}

 The security of deep learning systems has become a critical issue as these models are deployed in many sensitive applications \cite{ha2020security} \cite{paracha2024machine}.
 Among various threats, backdoor attacks represent one of the most dangerous ones due to their ability to operate covertly.
+Backdoor attacks have been extensively studied across different sectors of deep learning such as convolutional neural network \cite{gu2017badnets, miah2024noiseattack, nguyen2021wanet, miah2026lite, liu2018trojaning}, large language model \cite{chen2021badnl,miah2024exploiting, pan2022hidden}, and graph neural networks \cite{xi2021graph, zhang2021backdoor, li2024attack, wang2025stealthy} .
 In backdoor attacks, model is trained on training data which are manipulated with different kind of trigger to make the model malicious and deliberately taught to predict attacker's chosen label when trigger is present.
-During inference phase, it will misclassify the testing data with trigger while maintaining the accuracy on benign data samples.
-Backdoor attacks were initially studied extensively in computer vision contexts, particularly for image classification which displayed the feasibility of backdoor attack in Deep learning.
+During the inference phase, it misclassifies the testing data with trigger while maintaining the accuracy on benign data samples.
+Backdoor attacks were initially studied extensively in computer vision contexts, particularly for image classification, which displayed the feasibility of backdoor attack in Deep learning.
 The seminal BadNets \cite{gu2017badnets} study introduced the idea of backdoor attack in image classification by integrating visible triggers to a single pixel or a small pattern of pixels on MNIST and Traffic sign dataset.
 Later works improved the stealthiness and made the attack practical for deploying in real world scenarios: Blended injection attacks introduced the injection of blended triggers that are hardly visible in the triggered image by human \cite{chen2017targeted}, Trojan attacks highlighted how pre-trained models can be attacked by only affecting some neurons of the model without having access to any of the original training data \cite{liu2018trojaning}, Clean-Label attacks showed that even label-consistent poisoned samples can induce backdoors which can increase the stealthiness \cite{turner2018clean} and WaNet advanced the field by creating imperceptible warping-based triggers that resist both human inspection and automated detection methods \cite{nguyen2021wanet}.